kevindmoore/supa_manager/example/example.md

 }
  ```

-For more complex calls you can use either
+For more complex calls you can use either:
 ```dart
 Future<Result<List<T>>> readEntriesWhere<T>(TableData<T> tableData, String columnName, int id);
  ```
-or
+or:
 ```dart
 Future<Result<List<T>>> selectEntriesWhere<T>(TableData<T> tableData, List<SelectEntry> selections);
  ```

+where SelectEntry defines the column name, value & type (and/or).
 The first one is for just selecting a specific column.
 The second one allows you to use **and**/**or** queries.

 Here is an example of selecting tasks:
 ```dart